Find Affordable College Courses

 179 Yearly Graduations

-Pennsylvania State University - University Park comes in at #11 on our list of the most popular colleges offering master's degrees in homeland security, law enforcement and firefighting.
-Each year, around 89,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,400 per year, while in-state graduate students, on average, pay $23,189 per year.
-During the 2020-2021 academic year, 179 people received their master's degree in homeland security, law enforcement and firefighting from Penn State University Park.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Pennsylvania State University - Main Campus is the 11th most popular school in the nation for students seeking a master's degree in homeland security, law enforcement & firefighting.
+Each year, around 0 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+During the most recent year for which we have data, 179 people received their master's degree in homeland security, law enforcement & firefighting from Penn State University Park.
+About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Data shows that Penn State University Park graduates that hold this degree go on to make a median salary of $55,010.

 #12